NOAA-EMC/RDASApp/.github/ISSUE_TEMPLATE/general-issue.md

 ---
 name: General issue template
 about: Use this template for general issues
-title: "[New issue]"
+title: "[new issue]"
 labels: ''
 assignees: ''

 ---

-> **NOTE:** To use this template, remove any sections or lines that are not needed, and dele te this line before submitting your PR.
+> **NOTE:** To use this template, remove any sections or lines that are not needed, and delete this line before submitting your PR.

 ## Description
 > Provide a detailed description of this issue.